-Getting a new or used small RV?
+Getting a New or Used Small RV?

-What is a small RV?
+What is a Small RV?

-The classification of a small motorhome or RV is one that is under 25 feet.
+A small RV is considered to be one that has a length of less than 25 feet.
 This means that Class A RVs are out of the picture, but there is plenty of Class B and Class C motorhomes just waiting to get on the road with you.